Study requirements for Family Tax Benefit (FTB) children aged 16 years or over 007-07040060

 Identifying the most beneficial payment for families

-A child aged 16 years or over may be an eligible FTB child but may have the option to claim a more beneficial payment in their own right such as Youth Allowance (YA).
-To identify the best option for the family, customers can use the online Family Assistance-Youth Allowance Comparison Estimator.
+A child aged 16 years or over may be an eligible FTB child, however it may be more beneficial to claim a payment in their own right such as Youth Allowance (YA), or ABSTUDY.
+Customers can compare family assistance payments with Youth Allowance or ABSUDY, by using the Payment Finder on the Services Australia website.

 For more information about Youth Allowance eligibility for students, see Youth Allowance (YA) qualifications for students and Australian Apprentices.

-From 1 January 2020, children aged 16-19 years receiving a means tested ABSTUDY payment (such as Living Allowance and School Fees Allowance (Group 2)) can still be considered an FTB child if they are:
+Children aged 16-19 years receiving a means tested ABSTUDY payment (such as Living Allowance and School Fees Allowance (Group 2) can also be considered an FTB child if they are:

 - a full-time secondary student